LeonRischar/ptsql_austria/README.md

 This repo contains the code to calculate the PTSQL in Austria.

 # Structure
+- data/:
-- data/: contains the data in GTFS format for all of Austria
+  - in/: contains the original data in GTFS format for all of Austria (the data is NOT provided in this repo, refer to the dataset description for more information)
+  - out/: contains the generated output files
 - src/: contains the code to calculate the PTSQL
 - docs/: contains more detailed documentation